NazaninMottaghi/nazaninmottaghi.github.io/about.md

 permalink: /about/
 ---

-## About Me
+## 👩‍🔬 About Me

-I’m a postdoctoral researcher at KTH Royal Institute of Technology working on digital finance, blockchain applications, and real estate tokenization.
+I am a postdoctoral researcher at KTH Royal Institute of Technology.

-My work combines financial econometrics and innovation in decentralized systems to shape the future of real estate markets.
+My research focuses on tokenization of real estate assets and the use of DeFi in modern finance.